Uncategorized, Winter

 Use G-Lot and Shuttle Lots

-What’s more: the G-Lot parking area receives free, daily shuttle service to the resort, with drop-offs right at the Gondola!
+Try a new-to-you lot — specifically, G-Lot!
+The G-Lot parking area fills up after some of our other lots so you’re more likely to find a space there.
+Plus, it receives free, daily shuttle service to the resort, with drop-offs right at the Gondola!

-Our other shuttle lots (Old Town, Bus Barn, Lone Tree, and Blue Spruce) have free shuttle service on weekends and holidays – also right to the Gondola.
+Our other shuttle lots (Old Town, Bus Barn, and Blue Spruce) have free shuttle service on weekends and holidays– also right to the Gondola.

 You can find a parking map here or on the app!